Orwell Astronomical Society (Ipswich)

 The OASI Millennium Telescope was on display during the meeting (prior to completion of its main mirror).
 The event was a spectacular success and did much to boost public interest in astronomy in and around Ipswich.

-The following photographs (all by Roy Gooding) record something of the event.
+The following photographs are by Roy Gooding.

 Oh what a night!
 Opening words from some largely forgotten pop song by some even more forgettable pop group - but most apt to describe the first OASI Presidential Lecture by Dr Allan Chapman on Friday 07 March 2003.